South Korea Adventure

 - Take a bicycle tour of historic Gyeongju

 Day 1: Arrive in Seoul.
 Welcome to Korea!
-Transfer to your accommodation in the hip student area of Hongdae.
-You’ll meet your group this evening for a delish Korean barbecue.
-Then go to Namsan Mountain to admire the city’s twinkling lights and see the iconic ‘love padlocks’ at the base of N Seoul tower – cuuute!
+Enjoy a high-energy Taekwondo class this afternoon, then go to Namsan Mountain to admire the city’s twinkling lights and see the iconic ‘love padlocks’ at the base of N Seoul tower – cuuute!

 Day 6: Gyeongju and Golgulsa Temple Stay.
-Start the day with a visit to beautiful Bulguksa Temple.
+Start the day with a visit to the beautiful Bulguksa Temple, a 300 year old Hanok, or Woljeonggyo Bridge.
 Then transfer to Golgulsa Temple where we’ll stay the night.
-Get your zen on with a meditation class with the monks, enjoy a Buddhist veggie dinner, take part in the evening chanting service and meditation, then learn the basics of Sunmudo (a form of martial art)!
+Get your zen on with a meditation class, enjoy a Buddhist veggie dinner, take part in the evening chanting and meditation, then learn the basics of Sunmudo!

 Day 11: Jeju Island Waterfall Visit and JejuOlle Trek.
 This morning visit Jeongbang Waterfall before a day-long trek along the Jeju Olle Trail.
 We’ll break for lunch in Seogwipo city, before continuing to Oedolgae Rock.
-Return to the hostel this afternoon and chill on the beach, before enjoying a barbecue and beach party for your last night with your new friends.
+Return to the hostel this afternoon and chill on the beach, before enjoying a farewell Korean barbecue in a local restaurant.

 Day 12: Depart.
-Your incredible adventure in South Korea has come to an end.
-Swap numbers with your buddies and say your goodbyes.
+Your incredible adventure in South Korea with us has come to an end.
+Swap numbers with your new friends and say your goodbyes.
+Stay on to enjoy Jeju Island for longer, or head back to Seoul.
 See you again soon!

 The prices will load here automatically, if this does not happen for you: Click here to view Prices

 Your South Korea Adventure starts in Seoul on Day 1.
-Fly into Incheon international Airport and make your own way to your starting accommodation.
-There are no activities planned for today apart from a welcome meeting and dinner at 5pm this evening, so we recommend that you arrive by 2pm.
+Fly into Incheon International Airport and make your own way to your starting accommodation.
+There are no activities planned for today until a welcome meeting at 2pm this afternoon so make sure you arrive in time!
 Trains run every 23 minutes between Incheon Airport and Seoul Station, with a journey time of 40 minutes to an hour.
 You can also take a taxi transfer which will take a similar amount of time, but will be considerably more expensive.

-You’ll stay in a range of authentic accommodation throughout the trip, including hostels, traditional Korean bath houses and temples!
+You’ll stay in a range of authentic accommodation throughout the trip, including guesthouses, hostels, and temples!
 You’ll also spend a night on an overnight ferry.
 Rooms are on a single-sex or mixed, multi-share basis.

-Your trip includes 3 dinners, 1 lunch and 5 breakfast, including a Korean welcome barbecue.
+Your trip includes 1 breakfast and 2 dinners.
 You’ll have to purchase all other meals and snacks and drinks yourself.
 This gives you maximum flexibility to eat where and when you like, and to explore the cuisine of this fascinating country.